tidyverse/tidyverse.org/content/blog/2019-11-dtplyr-1-0-0/index.markdown

 ## Performance

-You might wonder how fast dtplyr is.
-That's a difficult question to answer in general (because there are so many different ways to use it), so here I'll focus on why dtplyr might be slower than data.table.
-There are three main reasons: translation cost, copies, and interface mismatch
+How fast is dtplyr? data.table is generally faster than dplyr, but dtplyr has to do some work to perform the translation, so it's reasonable to ask if it's worth it.
+Do the benefits of using data.table outweigh the cost of the automated translation?
+My experimentation suggests that it is: the cost of translation is low, and independent of the size of the data.
+In this section, I'll explore the performance trade-off through three lenses: translation cost, copies, and interface mismatch.

 ### Translation cost

 Each dplyr verb must do some work to convert dplyr syntax to data.table syntax.
-We can use the [bench](http://bench.r-lib.org/) package to time the cost of four step pipeline that I used above:
+We can use the [bench](http://bench.r-lib.org/) package to time the cost of the four-step pipeline that I used above:

 ```r